MonashSmartStructures/ospgrillage/docs/source/rst/Examples.rst

 Data processing
 ^^^^^^^^^^^^^^^^^^^
-Having the results be in `xarray` DataSet format, we can do many things with it such as slicing and query its data.
+Having the results be in `xarray` DataSet, we can do many things with it such as slicing and query its data.

 The following example shows how to extract bending moments in midspan - the critical location for the defined load cases.